Uncontrolled high blood pressure is cutting into heart disease progress

 "The fact that we are not seeing that translate into improvement in death rates is concerning," study author Dr. Sadiya Khan, a cardiologist at Northwestern Medicine in Chicago, said.

-Khan and her colleagues searched a public Centers for Disease Control and Prevention database for death certificates from 1999 through 2017.
+Khan and her colleagues searched a public Centers for Disease Control and Prevention database for death certificates from 1999 to 2017.

-Death certificates don't indicate what led to the ultimate cause of death — for example, a person's cause of death may have been a heart attack, but the heart attack could have been caused in part by hypertension.
+Death certificates don't indicate what led to the ultimate cause of death — for example, a person's cause of death may have been a heart attack, but the heart attack could have been caused in part by high blood pressure.

-Uncontrolled hypertension, both chronic and acute, can contribute to a person's death in a number of ways.
+Uncontrolled high blood pressure, both chronic and acute, can contribute to a person's death in a number of ways.
 "Hypertension that is really out of control could lead to a tear in a blood vessel," said Dr. Deepak Bhatt, executive director of interventional cardiovascular programs at Brigham and Women's Hospital in Boston.

 "It could also lead to swelling in the brain, heart attack, stroke, and contribute to heart failure and kidney failure," Bhatt, who was not involved in the current study, said.